penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 ## Azure Logic Apps agent APIs

-Azure Logic Apps agents expose two groups of APIs:

-### A2A-compliant APIs

-These [A2A specification](https://a2a-protocol.org/latest/specification/) dictates the APIs follow the [JSON-RPC 2.0 transport protocol](https://www.a2aprotocol.org/en/docs/json-rpc-2-0) and are suitable for external A2A clients:
+The [A2A specification](https://a2a-protocol.org/latest/specification/) dictates the APIs follow the [JSON-RPC 2.0 transport protocol](https://www.a2aprotocol.org/en/docs/json-rpc-2-0) and are suitable for external A2A clients:

 - [`message/send`](https://a2a-protocol.org/latest/specification/#71-messagesend): Sends a message to an agent to initiate a new interaction or to continue an existing one.
 This method is suitable for synchronous request/response interactions or when client-side polling (using tasks/get) is acceptable for monitoring longer-running tasks.
 - [`tasks/get`](https://a2a-protocol.org/latest/specification/#73-tasksget): Retrieves the current state (including status, artifacts, and optionally history) of a previously initiated task.
 This is typically used for polling the status of a task initiated with message/send, or for fetching the final state of a task after being notified via a push notification or after an SSE stream has ended.